jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/How to Install Conda.rst

     idev -N 1 -n 1 -p rtx-dev -t 02:00:00

-.. note:
-    If we don't specifically request 1 compute node beforehand, when we run the multigpu_torchrun.py script, the program will run it on every GPU available.
-This may affect others using the GPU nodes on Frontera.

 When you request a node through idev, you will be taken to a loading screen as your job awaits being run.
 After your idev session starts, your current working directory will look like: